-Canada's Packaging and Transport of Nuclear Substances Regulations, 2015 (PTNSR 2015) are based on the 2012 edition of regulations established by the International Atomic Energy Agency (IAEA): the Regulations for the Safe Transport of Radioactive Material (IAEA Regulations).
+Canada's Packaging and Transport of Nuclear Substances Regulations, 2015 (PTNSR 2015) are based on the regulations established by the International Atomic Energy Agency (IAEA): SSR-6, Regulations for the Safe Transport of Radioactive Material, 2018 edition (IAEA Regulations) [1].
 All IAEA Member States follow the IAEA Regulations, which assure consistent, safe practices internationally.